Logan Ryan

-Logan Daniel Ryan (born February 9, 1991) is an American football strong safety for the Tampa Bay Buccaneers of the National Football League (NFL).
-He played college football at Rutgers as a cornerback and was drafted by the New England Patriots in the third round of the 2013 NFL Draft.
-He has also played for the Tennessee Titans and New York Giants.
+Logan Daniel Ryan (born February 9, 1991) is an American former professional football defensive back who played in the National Football League (NFL) for 11 seasons.
+He played college football for the Rutgers Scarlet Knights as a cornerback and was selected by the New England Patriots in the third round of the 2013 NFL draft.
+Ryan also played for the Tennessee Titans, New York Giants, Tampa Bay Buccaneers, and San Francisco 49ers.
+He played cornerback for the first seven seasons of his career before switching to safety in 2020 and playing the position in his last four seasons.
+Since retirement from playing Ryan has worked as an NFL color analyst for CBS television broadcasts.

-Early years
+Early life

 A native of Berlin, New Jersey, Ryan attended Eastern Regional High School in Voorhees, New Jersey, and played for the Eastern Vikings high school football team.
 He was an all-state selection at both cornerback and quarterback.
 Regarded as a four-star recruit by Rivals.com, Ryan was ranked the No. 32 cornerback prospect in his class.

 College career

-Ryan played for the Rutgers Scarlet Knights football team from 2009 to 2012.
+Ryan played for the Rutgers Scarlet Knights football team.
 He was a second-team All-Big East Conference selection as a sophomore in 2011 and was a first-team All-Big East selection as a junior in 2012.

 Ryan was also named a first-team All-American by Pro Football Weekly in 2012.

-On December 31, 2012, Ryan announced that he would forgo his senior year at Rutgers and declared for the 2013 NFL Draft.
+On December 31, 2012, Ryan announced that he would forgo his senior year at Rutgers and declared for the 2013 NFL draft.

 Professional career

+Pre-draft

-Coming out of Rutgers, Ryan was projected to be a third round by the majority of NFL draft experts and scouts.
-He attended the NFL combine and completed all of the required combine and positional drills.
+Coming out of Rutgers, Ryan was projected to be a third-round draft pick by the majority of NFL draft experts and scouts.
+He attended the NFL Combine and completed all of the required combine and positional drills.
 On March 13, 2013, Ryan participated at Rutgers' pro day along with Marcus Cooper, Duron Harmon, Steve Beauharnais, Mark Harrison, Brandon Jones, Jawan Jamison, Khaseem Greene, and seven others.
 NFLDraftScout.com ranked him the 13th best cornerback prospect in the draft.

 New England Patriots

-The New England Patriots selected Ryan in the third round (83rd overall) of the 2013 NFL Draft.
-He was the 14th cornerback drafted in 2013.